Aaron Bruno: Awolnation

 Bruno continued to write music.
-He created the song "Sail" in 2010 as part of AWOLNATION's first EP, Back From Earth.
-"Sail" would hit #5 on the U.S Billboard Alternative Songs chart, going sextuple platinum in America and double platinum in Canada.
+He created the song "Sail" in 2010 as part of Awolnation's first EP, Back From Earth.
+"Sail" would hit #5 on the U.S. Billboard Alternative Songs chart, going sextuple platinum in America and double platinum in Canada.
 In 2011 the album Megalithic Symphony was released.
-In March 2015, AWOLNATION released their second album, entitled "Run".
+In March 2015, Awolnation released their second album, entitled Run.
 Bruno, with some help from his engineer, recorded the entirety of the new album by himself, doing not only the vocals but also the instrumentals and the writing for the new release.
-Their third album "Here Come The Runts" was released early 2018.
-Their fourth album "Angel Miners & The Lightning Riders" was released in 2020, followed by an album of cover songs titled "My Echo, My Shadow, My Covers, & Me" in 2022.
+Their third album Here Come The Runts was released early 2018.
+Their fourth album Angel Miners & The Lightning Riders was released in 2020, followed by an album of cover songs titled My Echo, My Shadow, My Covers, & Me in 2022.

 Other ventures

+Bruno, along with Mike Asman and fellow Insurgence band members Drew Stewart and Jon Monroy, starred in the movie 42K.
+The movie was written and directed by Darren Doane and Ken Daurio.
+Doane worked with the band to help with the release of the album Let's Rock in 1999, before filming 42K in May of the same year.
+The film was released in 2001 with added commentary from Michael Madsen.

-According to Aaron in an interview from 2016, he sang on the Deltron 3030's self-titled album that was released in 2000.
+According to Bruno in an interview from 2016, he sang on Deltron 3030's self-titled album that was released in 2000.

-Bruno has collaborated with electronic music producer Kill The Noise on his 2015 album "Occult Classic."
-Aaron can be heard singing on the songs 'Kill It 4 The Kids' and 'All in My Head.'
+Bruno has collaborated with electronic music producer Kill The Noise on his 2015 album Occult Classic.
+Bruno can be heard singing on the songs "Kill It 4 the Kids" and "All in My Head".

-Hoping to jump-start their career, Bruno took young indie upstarts IRONTOM out on tour in 2015 with AWOLNATION.
-During a conversation between Aaron and some of the members of IRONTOM on this tour, there were talks of the two possibly collaborating on a song.
+Hoping to jump-start their career, Bruno took young indie upstarts IRONTOM out on tour in 2015 with Awolnation.
+During a conversation between Bruno and some of the members of IRONTOM on this tour, there were talks of the two possibly collaborating on a song.
 Bruno remembers being stressed wondering if there would be any time to work on a song, or if it would feel right.
 Sometime after that, both started working on songs.
-Aaron worked with IRONTOM to produce the followup to their debut record.
-The single "Be Bold Like Elijah" has been released through IRONTOMs various social media accounts.
-Aaron has mentioned in late 2016 that he was able to get IRONTOM a record deal, and he produced the new album named "Partners" released in 2017.
-Bruno can be heard in the final song on the album, entitled "Old And New Songs".
-IRONTOM also toured with AWOLNATION during the 2018 album tour, "Here Come The Runts".
+Bruno worked with IRONTOM to produce the followup to their debut record.
+The single "Be Bold Like Elijah" has been released through IRONTOM's various social media accounts.
+Bruno has mentioned in late 2016 that he was able to get IRONTOM a record deal, and he produced the new album named Partners released in 2017.
+Bruno can be heard in the final song on the album, entitled "Old and New Songs".
+IRONTOM also toured with Awolnation during the 2018 album tour, "Here Come the Runts".

+In early 2024, Bruno started a new music project called The Barbarians of California, which focuses on a heavier, metal-influenced sound.
+They released their debut single, "Dopamine Prophecy", on February 12.